-I was going through a rough period not so long ago where I would get mouth ulcer after mouth ulcer, sometimes having three at once!
-Which made eating (something I enjoy very much 😉 ) extremely painful.
-When one would heal, another would pop up in its’ place, it was a nightmare!
+I was going through a rough period not so long ago.
+I kept getting mouth ulcer after mouth ulcer, sometimes having three at once!
+This made eating extremely painful.
+When one would heal, then another would pop up in its’ place.

 I went to see my naturopath about it, and she recommended boosting my vitamin A levels, as being severely depleted in vitamin A can result in mouth ulcers that won’t heal.
-If you’re deficient in iron or B vitamins mouth ulcers (or canker sores) can be a consequence of that, too.
+A deficiency in B vitamins, zinc, folate and/or iron can contribute to mouth ulcers, too.

-Again, this was recommended by my naturopath, and proved to be very helpful (although albeit, slightly painful too).
-It’s a salt water rinse that you swirl around in your mouth to help kill bacteria and viruses that may flare up canker sores.
+This was recommended by my naturopath, and proved to be very helpful (albeit, slightly painful, too).
+You swirl this rinse around in your mouth to help kill bacteria and viruses that may inflame mouth ulcers.

 To make: